aswedishkitty/My-Summer-Car-Audio-Converter/README.md

 This is a simple .exe to run to convert audio files for my summer car.
+Download the ZIP in the releases area, extract it in your MSC directory, put mp3's in your CD/radio files, and run it.

 Note: